(The user gets points or badges that they can use to buy more cloud space.)

 2. Create a Strategy to Make Users More Easily Engaged with your App/Product

 Benchmarking other industries can benefit you.
 The gaming industry, for example, has mastered motivation and engagement techniques for quite a while.
 Can we learn game-design elements and apply them to our non-game contexts, such as our photo organization app?

-Give user control and visual cue on uploading the pictures in the cloud.
+Give user control and visual cue on uploading the pictures to the cloud.
 Automatic cloud update often confuses user.
-If the user feels ‘confused’ or ‘bad about himself ‘by not understanding it, he stops using your app.
+If the user feels ‘confused’ by not understanding it, they will stop using your app.

 (A progress bar makes the user want to finish the task.
 Also, our brains get excited when we feel we’re getting better at a task.

 Sense of urgency gives them pressure to act: If the user finishes within the next 3 days, they get a new badge.)

 Once you got the users’ attention, give them little challenges.
 We all like challenges we think we can achieve.
 Give users a sense of “I can win this one.”
 Give them a little room to be creative with their strategy to win.
 Design your app so that after a few failures the user can achieve the goal.
 These achievements give your users a rush, which makes them feel good and want to continue “playing.”

 Level up, rewards, a sense of urgency, a progress bar – they’re all great elements to encourage users to do a small task.
 Well-designed elements like these can help with user engagement, entertainment, and retention.

 (Level up/reward: Create a potential badge space – the user has higher engagement to fill that space.)

 4. Stay Connected with the Big Goal of Why They Are Doing It